 And that is where all the revenue of all these multi-million companies come from.
 The bottom ranked distributors are the ones supporting the financial weight of the company, paying to promote its products, paying to get into the game, and never getting their fair share of earnings.

-They work themselves so hard, and at the end of the day, many do not even realise that the meagre commissions they get are not even worth a part-time income, after accounting for all their purchases.
+They work themselves so hard, and at the end of the day, many do not even realize that the meagre commissions they get are not even worth a part-time income, after accounting for all their purchases.

 In fact, they are paying for the dream lifestyle of those at the top levels, and the founders of the company.